Blushing and Social Anxiety

 See our pages on exercise, eating well, relaxation and general well-being (link being developed)

-There are also various other complementary therapies that may aid overall relaxation, including reiki, meditation, aromatherapy and massage
+There are also various other complementary therapies that may aid overall relaxation, including reiki, meditation, aromatherapy and massage.

-Professional Help
+Seeking Professional Help

-As with all forms of social anxiety, it is a good idea to consult your GP if you are very concerned (including email to GP if your GP practice allows).
-Many of the recommended psychological treatments for social anxiety can be modified for erythrophobia.
-See our page on talking to your GP.
+As with all forms of social anxiety, it is a good idea to consult your GP if you are very concerned (including email/online contact forms if your GP practice allows).
+Many of the recommended psychological treatments for social anxiety can be also modified for erythrophobia.

 Cognitive Behavioural Therapy (CBT)